 Hire a Guide

-- Clinton Nienhaus (Friends of Sax-Zim Bog Naturalist)
+CLINTON DEXTER-NIENHAUS (Friends of Sax-Zim Bog Head Naturalist)

 Limited guiding availability; Larger groups (5 or more) only, with 4 hour minimum.Guiding not limited to birds!
 All parts of the natural world considered.
 Contact Clinton at email@example.com for rates, field trip options, and availability.